electaco/electaco.github.io/hugo/content/howtos/videostream.md

 ---
-title: "Steaming video"
+title: "Streaming video"
 date: 2022-01-08T12:16:40+01:00
 draft: false
 ---

-# Steaming Video Setup
+# Streaming Video Setup

-This explains setting up a HLS service, playing video via it, and how to set that up in Electaco.
+This explains setting up a HLS service, streaming video via it, and how to set that up in Electaco.

 Please note that due to the technology involved, there is often a 10-20 second delay on the stream.